RueLee/-TF2-Set-Countdown-Timer/README.md

 sm_setcountdown <#userid|name> [seconds]
 - Set a target to start a timer. sm_stoptimer <#userid|name>
-- Stops the timer while a target is already declared.
+- Stops the timer while a player has countdown timer running.
 ```
 Note: After you call a countdown on someone, you cannot call again until your target has reached the end of the time.
 If you decide to stop the timer, type `sm_stoptimer <#userid|name>`.